 How can you make Clotted Cream?

 Usually, I use store-bought clotted cream for eating with plain scones and jam.
-However, when I can't get my hands on I make my own.
-By mixing 5 tablespoons crème fraîche (or sour cream) with 4 tablespoons of Mascarpone.
+However, when I can't get my hands on it, I make my own.
+By mixing five tablespoons sour cream with four tablespoons of Mascarpone.
 You can double this recipe if you're in need of more.
+If you can't prepare it, you could also use whipped heavy cream to go with this scone recipe.

 How do you make English Scones with a compote of cranberries